 The RN-MSN Program is designed to meet the needs of adult learners who already possess an RN license and a bachelor’s degree, and who desire to pursue a graduate degree in nursing.
 Courses in the program are a blending of RN-BSN core courses that are essential requisites to MSN graduate study.
-See full program details in the Academic Catalog.

 Upon completion of RN-MSN bridge courses from the BSN core, students enter one of two areas of concentration offered for the Master of Science in Nursing: Nursing Administration or Nursing Education.
 Learning opportunities within the RN-MSN program emphasize research, evidence-based practice, community health nursing, and leadership and management principles which are integral to the development of leaders in the nursing profession.

 The MSN Program prepares nurses to assume advanced leadership roles and responsibilities in nursing service and education.
 Through critical thinking, creative problem-solving, and utilization of research, graduate students are prepared to coordinate healthcare programs within complex systems in an era of healthcare reform.
 Graduate students are also prepared for doctoral study in nursing and continued personal and professional development.

 The College of Nursing employs graduate faculty who mirror the characteristics it seeks to instill in its graduate students: scholarship, motivation, concern, and an orientation to service.
 The graduate faculty represent a broad background of educational and clinical expertise.
 They dedicate themselves to teaching and enjoy working with graduate students individually and in small class situations.

 The MSN Program curriculum is designed to facilitate the eligibility of graduates to take the certification exam in their chosen area of concentration.
 Criteria for eligibility from professional credentialing organizations were used to design graduate nursing courses to assure that appropriate didactic and practicum experiences are provided.